TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

 <br>

 **We don't have such a solid choice in YAML**.
-If we want to use a parameter used elsewhere, we need to trust name it somehow validated (it isn't, because exception will tell you anyway).
+If we want to use a parameter used elsewhere, we need to trust name is somehow validated (it isn't, because exception will tell you anyway).

 <br>